"When you say yes to others, make sure you are not saying no to yourself."

 Recognizing the Pushover

-In Relationships: Accepting treatment that violates boundaries.
-Making excuses for partner's harmful behavior.
+In relationships: Accepting treatment that violates boundaries.
+Making excuses for a partner's harmful behavior.
 Enabling addiction or dysfunction.

-The key sign: ongoing harm that everyone sees but no one addresses.
+The tell: ongoing harm that everyone sees but no one addresses.
 He creates space for dysfunction by refusing to name it.

 Balancing the Pushover

-Tell explanation from excuse: Understanding why someone acts harmfully doesn't make the harm okay.
+Tell explanation from excuse: Understanding why someone acts harmfully does not make the harm okay.

 Speak truth about impact: Name the effects of behavior, even when we understand the intention.